 - Project team members

 - Project team members want to see their work packages.
-What is more, they are interested in who else is working on the project and in time recording.
+What is more, they are interested in who else is working on the project and in time tracking.
 This is less about classic reports but more about available information.

 Note: To demonstrate the benefits your PMO provides you should define a set of key performance indicators and align them with your stakeholders.
 The right PMO KPIs will assist you in this endeavor.

-Reporting Periods in Portfolio and Project Management
+Reporting Periods in the Project Environment

 The higher up in the hierarchy, the more condensed is the information and the less frequent the reporting.